resampling-stats/resampling-with/source/errors_suggestions.md

 If you have some more time, and experience, you might consider sending us your suggested changes as a *pull-request*.

-As background, we have written this edition of the book in a set of simple computer text files.
-In these simple text file, we use conventions from a protocol called [Markdown](https://en.wikipedia.org/wiki/Markdown) to indicate things like **bold** and *italic* formatting, links (like the one above), and other things.
+As background, we have written this edition of the book in a set of computer text files.
+In these text files, we use conventions from a definition called [Markdown](https://en.wikipedia.org/wiki/Markdown) to indicate things like **bold** and *italic* formatting, as well as links (like the one above), and other things.

 We then use some software called [Quarto](https://quarto.org) to take the collection of text files, and build them into the book — both in HTML (web